DanaMC18/final_project/README.md

 - A user will need to denote whether they are available to host a nap or are looking for an invite.
 - A user should be able to set nap preferences: big spoon, little spoon, side-by-side, top-bunk, etc.
 - A user should be able to set environmental-preferences: length of time, background noise, lighting, attire, hammock, etc.

+**Sprint**
 - Users should be able to message each other.
 - Users should be able to send and confirm/deny requests.

-**Sprint**
-- A user should be able to turn availability on or off.
+- Users should be able to turn availability on or off.
 - When a user turns availability on, they should see other DTN users in close proximity to a particular location.
 - A user should be able to set up a nap schedule during which they are available so other users can leave requests.
 - A user should be able to set up a profile where they are publicly reviewed by fellow napstrs.